 Stop 2: Explore Giverny, Etretat and Mont St. Michel

 Whether you head out immediately after landing in France or if you stay to explore Paris first for a while, your next stop will be the beautiful towns of Giverny, Etretat, and Mont St. Michel in the region of Normandy in northern France.
 If you plan to see all three towns in a day, make sure you leave from Paris early!
 You can, of course, spread your trip out further depending on your timetable and plans, but if you want to hit all three spots in a day, make sure to give yourself plenty of time!
 It’s about a three-hour drive from Paris to Etretat, and then another three-hour-drive from Etretat to Mont St. Michel, which is a bit of a drive but that is okay!
 This is hands down, the best place to start your France road trip!
 After all, how can you have a road trip without a little driving to start it off?
+This is truly one of the best things to do in France outdoors!

 The village of Giverny is known for being the place in which the renown impressionist painter Claude Monet lived and worked, from 1883 until his death in 1926.
 The Foundation Claude Monet Museum is where you can see the artist’s home and elaborate gardens, including where he produced his famed water lily series.
 You can purchase tickets in advance, especially if you want a guide for your visit to the museum, but if you aren’t entirely sure of your timetable and want a more relaxed France itinerary, you can just show up for a self-guided perusal of the house and gardens.